 - Log in to KBC Touch

 These could be notifications required by law, invoices, certificates like the ones we send you for your tax return and other important documents that you retain for your records.
-Tap 'More > Communication > Documents' to see them.
+Tap the bell icon and then ‘Documents’ to see them.

 KBC Mobile users don’t receive documents by post as standard.

-We notify you by e-mail or alert you on your phone when you've received an important document in KBC Mobile.
+We notify you by e-mail or alert you on your phone or tablet when you’ve received an important document in KBC Mobile.
 To receive an e-mail, your e-mail address must have already been entered in KBC Mobile.

 We use Doccle to store documents.
 It retains your documents for at least seven years.